Cabotage transport

 The cooling-off period

 An important part of the current regulations is the cooling-off period.
-After performing cabotage, a carrier must wait four days before it may perform new cabotage trips in the same country.
+After performing cabotage, a carrier must wait four days before performing new cabotage trips in the same country.
 This period is vehicle-specific, meaning that another vehicle from the same company may perform cabotage immediately.

 The Benelux Treaty